 1. TriField Electric Field Radio Frequency Meter

 This handy tool can help detect multiple kinds of electromagnetic signals.
 Adjustable dials allow you to track AC magnetic, AC electric, as well as radio frequencies and microwave frequencies.
 A conveniently marked knob on the device allows you to scan for the kinds of signals you’re looking for, without unwanted background information.
 The digital display is designed to be easy to read, and it changes automatically to allow you to find hotspots.
+This option uses an alkaline battery, rather than the rechargeable ones used by the GQ, ERICKHILL and other detectors on this list.

 Pros: Allows you to detect various kinds of EMFs.
 The indicator bar on the intuitive digital display makes it easy to locate hotspots.